The Inspiring Meaning Behind America Ferrera's Oscars Hair

 Ferrera's Instagram post featured a 4-part gallery of images, two of her stunning Oscars beauty look and two that paid homage to her Honduran ancestors.

-To complete the look, her hairstylist partnered with Suave to create a beautiful canvas that put the accessory front and center.
-"We wanted to keep America's hair super sleek and shiny with a center part," Perera explained.
+To complete the look, her hairstylist partnered with Suave to create a beautiful canvas that put the accessory front and centre.
+"We wanted to keep America's hair super sleek and shiny with a centre part," Perera explained.
 "The goal was to keep her long, super-straight hair movable, while maintaining smoothness.
 At the end, I attached the headpiece and off she glided to the Awards."

 Advertisement